yshalsager/mini-baheth/README.md

 ### Notes
 - The server chooses `rga` when the file filter is `*.doc`, `*.docx`, or `*.json`, otherwise it uses `rg`.
 When using `rga`, it passes `--rga-config-file=rga.config.json` if present (or `/etc/rga/config.json` in Docker).
 - Modal preview: `.docx` uses pandoc; `.doc` uses antiword; other files are read as text.
+ - Ignore/Require enable PCRE2 (`-P`) in ripgrep which can be slower; prefer Smart when you don’t need diacritic-awareness.

 ## Traefik Integration (Optional)